TERMS AND CONDITIONS OF BAYREUTHER FESTSPIELE GMBH FOR ONLINE INSTANT PURCHASES (“ONLINE INSTANT-PURCHASE TICKETS”)

 2.3.
 No discounts apply.

 2.4.
 Programme booklets and other services are not included in the ticket price.
+Exceptions apply to tickets with use of AR glasses for performances of the work “Parsifal” (2a.3. below).

-direct payment via credit card: VISA, MasterCard and American Express
+Direct payment via credit card: VISA, MasterCard and American Express

-direct payment via PayPal
+Direct payment via PayPal

-4. General Conditions of Purchase
+4. General conditions of purchase

 4.1.
 The Purchaser must be of full legal age and have unlimited legal capacity.